Houston's Line of Duty Firefighters

 Buried: Calvary Cemetery, Cleveland, Ohio, Section 9, Lot 1207, Grave 2

-Patrick O’Hara died responding to a signal transmitted from Fire Alarm Box 412, located in the 4th Ward, San Felipe Street and Hobson Street, where a small shack was burning.
+Patrick O’Hara died responding to a signal transmitted from Fire Alarm Box 412, located in the Fourth Ward at San Felipe Street and Hobson Street, where a small shack was burning.
 Engine 6 hit a hole in the street where the bricks were missing.
 O’Hara was thrown from the side of the engine and fell against a telegraph pole where he died instantly.
-The accident occurred at Sabine Street and Lubbock Street.
+The accident occurred at Sabine Street and Lubbock Street 7:30 a.m.

-Patrick, at age 23, immigrated to the United States via Ellis Island in 1901.
-Married his sweetheart Sarah Haggerty September 16, 1902.
-Petitioned to become a citizen of the United States in 1905 and moved to Houston, Texas to become a member of the Houston Fire Department in 1906.
+Patrick, at age twenty-three immigrated to the United States via Ellis Island.
+He married his sweetheart, Sarah Haggerty on September 16, 1902.
+He petitioned to become a citizen of the United States in 1905 and moved to Houston, Texas to become a member of the Houston Fire Department in 1906.

 Thomas Andrew “Tom” O’Leary